Psychology (PSYC)

 Prerequisite: PSYC 700.
 Application of psychological testing to problems of diagnosis and evaluation.
 Practical experience in administration, scoring and interpretation.
 Integration of projective data with other assessment techniques in variety of settings.
 (Formerly 3750:701)

-PSYC:702 Applications of Quantitative Methods (4 Credits)
+PSYC 702 Applications of Quantitative Methods (4 Units)

 Prerequisites: PSYC:601 and PSYC:602 or instructor permission.
 This course is designed to teach the application of a variety of quantitative methods to data sets, as well as how to read and report quantitative methods.